 - Premises-isolation backflow assemblies must be those approved by University of Southern California Foundation for Cross-Connection Control and Hydraulic Research (USC) and the Oregon Health Authority (OHA).

 - Premises-isolation installations must meet minimum application and installation requirements listed in OAR 333-061-0070 and 333-061-0071, respectively, and those of the Portland Water Bureau.

 - Only assemblies approved by USC and OHA may be installed vertically.

 - In addition to City Code Title 21 and Title 28, OAR 333-061-0070, Section 14, will apply to all existing premises-isolation backflow assembly installations.
 Required permits must be obtained and associated fees be paid prior to installing a premises-isolation backflow assembly.

 - Assemblies must be readily accessible with adequate room for testing and maintenance:

-- Assemblies 2 inches and smaller, located in below grade vaults (excludes DCDA’s, see next bullet) must maintain at least 4 inch clearance on all sides and at both ends respectively.
+- Assemblies 2 inches and smaller (excludes DCDA’s, see next bullet) must maintain at least 4-inches clearance on all sides and at both ends respectively.

-- Assemblies larger than 2 inches (includes 2 inch DCDAs) must maintain at least 4 inch clearance on the backside, 3 inch at both ends, 12 inch underneath, 24 inch in front and 36 inch vertically above assembly body.
-See required headroom clearances for vault, chamber/enclosure and basement installations.
+- Assemblies larger than 2 inches (includes 2-inch DCDAs) must maintain at least 4-inches clearance on the backside, 3 inches at both ends, not less than 12-inches underneath, 24-inches in front and 36-inches vertically above assembly body.
+See required headroom clearances for vault, chamber/enclosure, and basement installations.

 - A minimum of a Double Check Valve Assembly (DCVA) for premises-isolation must be installed on water services: